turingschool/curriculum/tutorials/models/validations.markdown

 To really treat users with respect, we should run validations and give feedback as soon as possible.
 That means handling it on the client-side in JavaScript.

-So should we re-implement all our model validations in JavaScript?
+Should we re-implement all our model validations in JavaScript?
 No!

 The Client-Side Validations gem (https://github.com/bcardarella/client_side_validations) will take care of everything for you.
-It will read your model validations and wrap them up into a JSON package and send it to the client along with the form.
+It will read your model validations, wrap them up into a JSON package, and send it to the client along with the form.
 Combined with a simple JavaScript engine to process that JSON, you get a great user experience with very little work.

 Check out the project page and readme for details on setup and usage.